What is CRM?

 In the past, companies focused on product value as a way to build and maintain customer loyalty.

-There are too many options, too many products and services to choose from.
-In the information age, trust is a key component of customer relationship success.
+These days, there are too many options and products and services to choose from.
+Trust is a key component of customer relationship success in the information age.
 When customers trust your company:

 • 95% say they’re more likely to be loyal